EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 Solution is implemented [here](https://github.com/EFanZh/EOPL-Exercises/blob/master/solutions/exercise-7.7.rkt).

-This expression behaves differently in the new verion of checker:
+This expression behaves differently in the new version of checker:

 ```
 if 1 then -(zero?(1), 4) else 2